-

 What I learned from writing and sending 10 letters

 Recently, I embarked on the Mail Challenge: Writing 10 letters to 10 different people.
-This challenge was a fun way to show my loved ones how much they mean to me.
-The Mail Challenge was indeed a bit of a challenge, but it was worth it!
-I learned, discovered and rediscovered new things while making […]
+This challenge was a fun way to show my loved ones how much they mean to […]

 -